Shelpin/Guardiaen/README.md

 - api_hash = 'YOUR_API_HASH' (your API Hash from my.telegram.org)
 - bot_token = 'YOUR_BOT_TOKEN' (your bot token from BotFather)
 - group_id = 'YOUR_GROUP_ID' (the target group ID where the bot will operate)
+- allowed_users = 'ALLOWED_USERS' (comma separated list with the telegram ID's of users allowed to run the commands)
 - Save the file and run the bot:

 ```python3 cas_management_bot.py```